This delicious Caprese Salad is a classic recipe made with five fresh ingredients – tomato, mozzarella, olive oil, basil, and balsamic glaze!

 - 1/2 cup fresh basil, washed, rolled and sliced into thin strips

 - 1 tablespoon balsamic glaze

 - 1/2 teaspoon ground black pepper, optional

 - Assemble caprese salad by alternating tomato and mozzarella slices on a medium platter.
 Top the slices with strips of basil and drizzle with olive oil.
 Drizzle with balsamic glaze.

 - Serve immediately.

 If you love caprese salad as much as I do, you might want to try my caprese salad skewers that are perfect bite-sized appetizers when entertaining or for special occasions.
-They are just the cutest and easiest little skewers, but believe me, they disappear quickly!
-Therefore, I recommend that you always make more than you think you need!

 From the Add a Pinch recipe archives.
 Originally published in 2010.